axuan25/kaa-docker/README.md

-Greetings, and thanks for checking out this repository.
-You will find here an easy-to-use Docker image to launch a single-node Kaa server in just a few clicks.
-If you don't know about Kaa, check out their home page: http://www.kaaproject.org.
+Greetings!
+Thanks for checking out this repository.
+You will find here an easy-to-use Docker image to launch a Kaa IoT server in a single command.
+If you don't already know about Kaa, check out their home page at: http://www.kaaproject.org.

 ![](http://www.kaaproject.org/wp-content/themes/jupiter/images/logo-kaa-with-eyebrows-01.svg?cd593a)